RespiraWorks/Ventilator/software/controller/README.md

 Some (semi-)automated integration tests are in the [integration_tests](integration_tests) directory.

 Debug interface and manual testing utilities are in the [../utils](../utils) directory.

+## IDEs

+* platformio can be used inside CLion, but you may need to run `pio init --ide clion` from its integrated terminal.
+You should do this in the same directory as `platformio.ini`.